 Instant coffee (or brewed coffee) is whipped with sugar and water to make a fluffy and creamy mix, which is placed on top of a cup of hot or cold milk.

 Gorgeous to look at and tasty too, this whipped coffee mix is certainly one of the more unique coffee drinks on our list.
+See our tips for making perfect whipped coffee here.

 Best of all there are plenty of variations to try including a dalgona coffee cocktail drink, an iced dalgona coffee and a mocha dalgona.